stat133-sp19/hw-stat133-JIYU1998/workout01/report/workout01-yu-ji.md

 ### Individual shooting performance

-Players with lower accuracy in making effective shots should work on that aspect and enhance their scoring ability, since it’s always pitiful to make a shot against all opponents but miss it.
+Players with lower accuracy in making effective shots should work on that aspect and enhance their scoring ability, since it is always pitiful to make a shot against all opponents but miss it.
+Therefore, before making any training plan or game strategy, it is necessary to look at their individual shooting ability.

     # A tibble: 5 x 4
       name           total  made perc_made